 Launched in 2001, the QI agreement was introduced to fight tax avoidance.
 Qualified Intermediaries are responsible for properly filling in the appropriate tax forms for payees.
 QI reporting must be done following the rules of the IRS (Internal Revenue Service) for forms and electronic files, according to criteria such as payment type, tax rate and client type.

-FiTAX has recently been awarded as the “Best Solution in Tax Reporting” at the inaugural Regulation Asia Awards for Excellence 2019 in Singapore, following the award for “Best Solution in Tax Reporting” in 2018.
+FiTAX has recently been awarded in the category “Outstanding Project – Tax Reporting” at the Regulation Asia Awards for Excellence 2019 in Singapore, following the award for “Best Solution in Tax Reporting” in 2018.
 The Awards for Excellence recognize technology companies, legal and consulting firms, and exchanges that have shaped the regulatory landscape in Asia Pacific, as well as outstanding technology projects both in mature and emerging markets by large tech firms and innovative startups that help to meet the requirements of a specific regulatory change infrastructure.

 FiTAX has been designed on a three-tier architecture and features a user-friendly, powerful and multilingual web-based interface.
 FiTAX offers individual standard tax reporting modules that can be flexibly adapted to individual requirements for a tailored and optimized reporting process.
 Each FiTAX module can be used independently.
 In order to ease the implementation, all reporting modules share the same user web interface, IT infrastructure, access rights management and data.